Feeling Tired as You Age? Your Diet Could Be the Reason

 Eat A Balanced Diet

-Eating small frequent meals throughout the day can keep a steady supply of glucose going to your brain and body.
+Eating small frequent meals and protein snacks throughout the day can keep a steady supply of glucose going to your brain and body.

 Large meals take longer to digest, which may make you feel sluggish.
-Aim to eat frequent meals and snacks throughout the day when hunger strikes, and be sure to consume enough calories to support your energy needs.
+Aim to eat frequent meals and snacks throughout the day when hunger strikes, and be sure to consume enough calories and protein to support your energy needs.
+A great option for an afternoon pick-me-up is a smoothie with some added protein powder.
+The options are endless, so you'll never run out of ideas!

 Get Enough of These Micronutrients